 To create annotations on ReClipped.
 After logging in,

 - Click on "Add Video" button on the top bar

-- Paste the URL of the page video, you would like to annotate (currently, YouTube and Vimeo URLs are supported)
+- Paste the URL of the video to be annotated (currently, YouTube, Vimeo, GDrive, Dropbox, OneDrive, AWS S3 URLs are supported)

 - You can start creating annotations on the subsequent page, using the “Create Snippet” button below the video